Medically reviewed by Drugs.com. Last updated on Feb 10, 2022.

-Precautions While Using alfuzosin
+Precautions while using alfuzosin

-Dizziness, lightheadedness, or fainting may occur after you take alfuzosin, especially when you get up from a lying or sitting position.
+Dizziness, lightheadedness, or fainting may occur after you use alfuzosin, especially when you get up from a lying or sitting position.
 Getting up slowly may help lessen this problem.
 If you feel dizzy, lie down so you do not faint.
 Then sit for a few moments before standing to prevent the dizziness from returning.

-You should seek medical attention right away if you experience a prolonged erection.
+Call your doctor right away if you experience a prolonged erection.
 This is an extremely rare side effect, but if it goes untreated, can result in permanent erectile dysfunction (impotence).

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.